Hurricane Bud (2018): Meteorological history

 Bud weakened to a tropical storm by 12:00 UTC on June 13 as its core continued to decay.
-The storm's intensity soon leveled off, although convection continued to decrease; the remaining banding features were displaced 85 mi (140 km(165 km) from Bud's center.
+The storm's intensity soon leveled off, although convection continued to decrease; the remaining banding features were displaced 85 mi (140 km) from Bud's center.
 The storm made landfall in San Jose del Cabo, Baja California Sur, at 02:00 UTC on June 15 as a 45 mph tropical storm.
 Although the cyclone had moved over sharply higher sea surface temperatures as it emerged into the Gulf of California about 9 hours later, interaction with the terrain of Baja California Sur and higher wind shear weakened the system further.
 The remaining convection was located in a region 115 mi north of the center.
 The mid- and low-level circulations of Bud split apart, with the former traveling quickly to the northeast and the latter over the Gulf of California and northwestern Mexico.
 The storm lost all of its thunderstorm activity and became a post-tropical cyclone around 12:00 UTC on June 15 while located about 140 mi south-southwest of Huatabampito, Mexico.
 The system continued to weaken and opened up into a trough of low-pressure by 00:00 UTC on June 16, about 35 mi southwest of Huatabampito.
 The remnants of Bud continued northward, bringing moisture to the Southwestern United States.